 Don’t slack off.
 Many complaints that people have about their current jobs are fixable – insufficient responsibility, lack of challenging work, no upward movement.
 The solution to these topics belongs on another blog, but my advice is to take initiative wherever possible.
 This applies for current students as well.
 Your track record of promotions, driving impact, skills learned – will be critical when you try to land consulting jobs!

-Not sure what happened – need to bounce your ideas and approach of someone else with expertise in the area of breaking into management consulting?
-Our team of coaches (who have worked for big firms like Bain, McKinsey, and BCG) will be happy to help you out.
+Not sure what happened?
+Need to bounce your ideas and approach off someone else with expertise in the area of breaking into management consulting?
+Our team of coaches (who have worked for firms like Bain, McKinsey, and BCG) will be happy to help you out.